khaldoun-xyz/buildwithai/ask_your_document/README.md

 ## Usage

-1. **Upload a document:** Use the file uploader in the Chat tab to upload a .txt file
+1. **Upload a document:** Use the file uploader in the Chat tab to upload a .txt or .pdf file
 2. **Ask questions:** Type your questions in the chat interface
 3. **Validate answers:** Switch to the Validation tab to see source chunks and verify the AI's answers